 - Tailgating, the act of following very closely behind another vehicle to a dangerous degree, is not always a sign of drunk driving.
 Sometimes, you are just dealing with a highly aggressive driver who is intentionally driving poorly, or it may be an inexperienced driver unfamiliar with things like the “two second” rule for braking.
 However, tailgating can be a sign that the driver is not accurately gauging distances or making sound judgment about their ability to brake, indicating potential intoxication.

 - Weaving or zig-zagging between traffic lanes

 - It should not be surprising to learn that drunk drivers often have difficulty controlling their vehicles, even in clear road conditions.
-They may swerve between lanes of traffic without signalling, or weave in and out of lanes without realizing they are doing so.
+They may swerve between lanes of traffic without signaling, or weave in and out of lanes without realizing they are doing so.
 In some cases, they may even drive into oncoming traffic, making them an immediate threat to anyone unfortunate enough to be on the wrong side of the road.

 - Driving very slowly

 - Some drunk drivers are aware enough to understand how impaired they are, and try to make up for it by driving very slowly.
 While some people will try to keep to the speed limit just as a matter of safety, drunk drivers will sometimes drive well below the speed limit to minimize the risk of accidents.
 As a general rule, it is best to avoid any vehicle going more than 10 miles per hour below the posted speed limit.

 - Finally, beware anyone driving at night without headlights on.
 While it is possible their headlights are simply broken, it is also possible that their impaired vision and judgment has kept them from realizing they need to turn their headlights on.
 Such people may have you seeking the services of a personal injury attorney far sooner than you might like to.